 Water Temperature and Taste is “Off”

-Sensory indicators are the most obvious signs of trouble.
-Consistently cold or lukewarm water is a noticeable problem.
+Sensory indicators are the most obvious signs that it's time to replace your water heater.
+Consistently cold or lukewarm water is a noticeable water heater problem.
 If you see no changes after adjusting your thermostat, it usually means the water heater’s heating mechanism has fizzled out.

 A metallic smell or taste in your water is also reason to suspect water heater failure.
 The taste and smell can be due to corrosion from the inside mixing with the produced heat.
 These metals aren’t safe to consume, so it’s best to replace your water heater entirely to prevent further ingestion by your loved ones.

-The ultimate “terminated” sign is if your system is leaking water.
-Finding water around your machine or leaks while it’s standing up is usually a clear sign that it needs to be replaced.
+The ultimate “terminated” sign is if your water heater is leaking water.
+Finding water around your water heater or leaks while it’s standing up is usually a clear sign that it needs to be replaced.
 The leak could be caused by anything from rust and wear to manufacturing defects.
-You can try to throw a hail mary by patching it up, but most of the time, the leak cannot be repaired.
+You can try to throw a hail mary by patching it up, but most of the time, the water heater leak cannot be repaired.
 Yes, it is another cost; however, having a functioning, long-lasting water heater in the 2-3 hours it takes to install pays for itself.

 Contact a plumbing specialist to learn more about the signs of a water heater failure.
 We offer trustworthy water heater repair and replacement services in locations such as Chicago, Downers Grove, Naperville, and other areas of Illinois.